Sam H. Harris Theatre: Description

-The Candler Theatre (later Harris Theatre) was located in the rear of the Candler Building at 226 West 42nd Street.
+The Candler Theatre (later Harris Theatre) was located in the rear of the Candler Building at 226 West 42nd Street in the Midtown Manhattan neighborhood of New York City, New York, US.
 The auditorium was on 41st Street, but it was entered through the Candler Building's five-story western wing on 42nd Street.
 Although the building's western wing still exists, the theater was demolished in 1997–1998 to make way for the Madame Tussauds New York museum.

 The theater's entrance contained a marble vestibule with a gold-stenciled ceiling, which led to a foyer.
 There was a "tapestry hall" with six murals by Albert Herter, depicting scenes from William Shakespeare's works.
 Two of the murals were larger than the others and depicted scenes from Othello and The Merchant of Venice, while the other four murals depicted scenes from Shakespearean comedies.
 The lobby was clad with Caen stone, which was carved with floral decorations in an 18th-century style.